AudreyGermain/Game-Recommendation-System/README.md

 ## III.
 Methodology <a name="methodology"></a>

-We decided to use 3 differents algorithms to generate recommendation by user.
-We use 2 collaborative algorithm, one using the ALS and one using the EM and SVD algorithms and we use one content-based algorithm.<br/>
+We decided to use 3 different algorithms to generate recommendations for each given user.
+Two approaches using the collaborative filtering method (one using the ALS algorithm and another using the EM and SVD algorithms) and one approach using the content-based method.

+All these approaches are to generate recommendations for the same users, allowing us to compare their outputs and evaluate which approach is better for our project.

 ### Collaborative Recommender <a name="collaborative"></a>

 #### a.
 Training and Test Datasets <a name="training-test"></a>
+Before implementing the algorithms to be used for the collaborative filtering recommender system, the training and testing dataset are created based on the source user dataset described in section [subsection II.a](#user).

-[//]: # "Describe splitting of user dataset into training and testing" To create a training and testing dataset, we started by combining the information about play and purchase in a single row, in this new form, the columns are user ID, name of the game, amount of hours of play time, play (0 if never played and 1 if played) and purchase (technically always 1), this created a total of 128804 rows.
-Then we extracted 20% of all the rows (25761 rows) for the test dataset and kept the rest  (103043 rows) for the training dataset.<br/>
+For this, we use the reformatted version having a total of 128804 rows, each one having unique information regarding the user/game interactions.
+We decided to extracted 20% of all user/game interactions (25761 rows) for the test dataset and kept the rest (103043 rows) for the training dataset.

+The training dataset is meant to be used to implement the collaborative filtering recommender model.
+Once accomplished, the model is used to produce recommendations for all the users listed in the test dataset.

 #### b.
 Collaborative Recommender with ALS <a name="als"></a>
 This section describes a simple implementation of a collaborative filtering recommendation algorithm using matrix factorization with implicit data.